tangneyscott/projectimpact/README.md

 An individual's interests and values are represented by the assets within their crypto wallets.
 Creating a representation of one's societal / environmental impact within the wallet is a benefit of "Impact" tokens.

-*The Impact Project enables NFT creators to mint an NFT with an environmental / social impact.*
+*The Impact Project enables NFT creators to mint an NFT with a royalty that supports an environmental / social initiative.*

 ### Use Cases

-Zora buys carbon-offset credits (https://decrypt.co/60271/zora-nft-carbon-offset-ethereum) and can prove their donation via "Impact" tokens.
+Proving donations: Zora wants to buy carbon-offset credits.
+Zora (donator) sends ETH to a smart contract wallet address in return for charity-specific “Impact” tokens.
+Zora now has a provable, digital representation of their donation.

-Collabs... say @trevorjonesart X https://water.org/ (promotes clean drinking water), the NFT is minted and up for sale.
-The buyers of the NFT receive a non-transferable "Impact" token.
-Wallets receive a report on the impact they had with the purchase of the artwork.
+Supporting values: @trevorjonesart wants to leverage his community and support https://water.org/.
+Trevor Jones can support his charity of choice by incorporating a royalty on the NFT.
+Now, water.org captures the sales from the primary and secondary market.
+Buyers of the artwork receive an "Impact" token to represent their support.
+Wallets holding the "Impact" token can be sent a report to highlight the impact they had with their purchase.

-User A donates 1 ETH to water.org and receives "Impact" tokens.
-User A can join a community to meet other users who value providing clean drinking water to less-fortunate individuals.
+Donation to the water.org smart contract wallet address and receives water.org specific "Impact" tokens.
+Holders of the token can join a community to meet other users who value providing clean drinking water to less-fortunate individuals.
+Token holders can enter exclusive events, raffles, giveaways, etc.

 ### How It's Made